How a Business is Divided in a Divorce in Arizona

 The marital community may also acquire an interest in a spouse’s sole and separate business that the spouse owned before marriage.

-This interest in the company can occur if the value or income of the business increased during the marriage.
+This interest in the company may occur if the value or income of the business increased during the marriage due to the labor and efforts of a spouse.

 This interest is a community lien against the sole and separate company of one of the spouse’s, subject to a counter-argument called the “fair use” or “fairly compensated” defenses to undermine that community lien claim.